JuliaPravylo/rsschool-cv/cv.md

 - Like to analyze, optimize and structure.
 - Prefer to understand deeply the work I do.
 - Can handle with tools and know how to “google”.
+- Ability to work both individually and as a team member.
 ***

 ## Skills and Proficiency: